Jon Ryan: Green Bay Packers

+2006 season

 On February 7, 2006, Ryan signed with the Green Bay Packers to a three-year $965,000 contract.
 He was only the third Saskatchewan native to make it to the NFL, following Arnie Weinmeister and Rueben Mayes.

 During training camp in 2006 he found out his father, Bob, was diagnosed with terminal cancer and he persevered through a tough season, which included punting in a game two days after his father's death.
 His teammates voted him as the recipient of the Ed Block Courage Award in 2006 for his display of courage and sportsmanship, and for being an inspiration in the locker room.
 On September 10, he made his NFL debut against the Chicago Bears.
 In the 26–0 loss, he finished with six punts for 270 net yards for a 45.00 average.
 Overall, in the 2006 season, he finished with 84 punts for 3,739 net yards for a 44.51 average.